Physics & Engineering Summer Research

 Cornell students frequently complete summer research experiences, either at Cornell College or at other institutions around the world.
 Below are descriptions of some of their recent work.

 Lawrence Dennis spent the summer at Indiana University working on an experiment with Dr. Mike Snow searching for forces beyond the Standard Model.
 The purpose of the experiment was to find a force that acts between the spin of one particle and the mass of another.
 Lawrence worked to find materials with a magnetic susceptibility of zero for use in the next round of these experiments.
-Lawrence is pursuing at Ph.D. in physics at the University of California – Davis, starting fall 2015.
+Lawrence is pursuing a Ph.D. in physics at the University of California – Davis, starting fall 2015.

 Brian Hixson-Simeral and Phyo Lin worked at Cornell College, making Dye Sensitized Solar Cells (DSSC) from scratch.
 They made the TiO2 nanoparticles using a high-pressure autoclave.
 They explored several methods for adhering the nanoparticles to a substrate.
 They used a BET device to determine the surface area of the nanoparticles.
 They also fabricated quantum dots to explore as an alternative to dye molecules.
-Brian and Phyo will graduate in spring 2016.
+Brian and Phyo graduated in spring 2016.

 Bhaskar Koyyalamudi worked at Cornell College to fabricate graphene and use it to build a supercapacitor.
 Bhaskar transferred to Illinois Institute of Technology to pursue Chemical Engineering.